 [0.98, 0.01, 0.01] ==> 0.00042

 [0.05, 0.05, 0.9] ==> 2.2e-06

 [0.15, 0.45, 0.4] == >3.3e-05

 In this example, considering the four reads, it is likely that the reads come from transcript 1 which would be the most abundant of all three transcripts.
 We would consider [0.98, 0.01, 0.01] to be the relative abundance of the transcripts.
 In kallisto, the EM algorithm stops when for every transcript t, αtN > 0.01, where N is the total number of reads, changes less than 1%.

 While being a nice paper, the kallisto paper is not super easy to understand.
-I was able to help a little bit understand how this now popular tool works.
+I hope I was able to help a little bit in the understanding of how this popular tool works.